 Four films have been shot at the casino, included Bond instalments Never Say Never Again and GoldenEye, as well as Fast and Furious 5.

-The highest jackpot took place this February 25th, where one lucky winner received €402,900 in one go.
+The highest jackpot took place on the 25th of February 2021, where one lucky winner received €402,900 in one go.

 For more information about your casino visit, find out more information here.